 Aerial dispersal either in the wind or on vectors is probably a common mechanism for fungal dispersal.
 Endophytic fungi colonise various parts of the plant.
 Many of the fungi sporulate in culture indicating the potential to release spores in the air.
 Indeed, sporulation is seen after senescence of plant tissues.
 However, few cases of dispersal have been documented in the wild and the various mechanisms remain unexplored.

 Apart from Neothyphodium and some related species, endophytes are transmitted horizontally.
 That is, each plant is colonised by fungal propagules that arrive from the environment.
 The source of natural transmission has been determined in only a few cases.
-However, most aerial endophytes will be carried in the air and colonise plant tissue directly.
-Endophytes of roots will initiate colonies by hyphal extension from existing resources.
+Most aerial endophytes will be vectored in the air and colonise plant tissue directly.
+Endophytes of roots will initiate colonies by hyphal extension from existing resources in soil.
 Other mechanisms are likely.
 Propagules of some endophytes have been found in the body of insect pests of the host.
 Intriguingly, at least four entomopathogens (Lecanicillium, Beauvaria, Metarhizium and Isaria) have been documented as endophytic fungi, and some grow systemically in the plant.
 Thus insects may disperse some fungi from host to host, and insect feeding may enhance initiation of colonisation.

 Nutrients are cycled between the host and fungus.
 The endophytic fungus gains a protected and long-lived environment in which nutrients are readily available.
 Thus the benefits for fungi establishing endophytic associations are clear.
 The benefits for the plant are becoming clearer.
 They include:

-Increased shoot and/or root growth, enhanced systemic resistance to plant pathogens or insect pests, improved plant response to abiotic stress, enhanced uptake of minerals possibly following solubilisation, enhanced nitrogen use efficiency, and rate of recovery by physiologically impaired seeds.
+Increased shoot and/or root growth, enhanced systemic resistance to plant pathogens or insect pests, improved plant response to abiotic stress such as heat and salt, enhanced uptake of minerals possibly following solubilisation, enhanced nitrogen use efficiency, and rate of recovery by physiologically impaired seeds.